Shelburne Falls Trolley Museum

 Please send an email to Alden Dreyer at aldendreyer@gmail.com and tell him which day you will be attending Training Days.

-We will use the Rulebook from last year.
+We will use the 2023 Rulebook.
 If you somehow lost yours, let me know so I can give you the parts to make a new one.
 Meanwhile you can download it (see below) and start getting familiar.

 The Rules are for your safety, the safety of others and the safety of our equipment.
 The Rules must be understood and followed.
 Note that the museum officers retain the right to deny qualification to any individual that they feel cannot safely and responsibly carry out the responsibilities of any position.